 If you Have Been Hurt In a Fort Lauderdale Motorcycle Accident, Call Now For a Free Consultation

 Bernheim Kelley Battista & Bliss, LLC offers a free initial consultation to victims who have suffered personal injuries in motorcycle accidents, which we encourage you to take advantage of today.
-During our call, we will be able to discuss your situation in greater detail and give you an understanding of your personal injury case so that you understand how you can best move forward with your claim.
+During our call, we will be able to discuss your situation in greater detail and give you an understanding of your motorcycle accident claim so that you understand how you can best move forward with your case.
 Working with a motorcycle accident attorney is one of the best ways for you to build a strong case and work towards either an out-of-court settlement or build a comprehensive argument to bring to the Florida courts if you are unable to reach an agreement with the defendant or their insurance company.

 What To Do After a Fort Lauderdale Motorcycle Accident

 Getting into any type of accident can be a terrifying, painful, and dangerous experience for everyone involved.
 However, this is especially true for a motorcycle rider, who simply does not have the type of protection that a motor vehicle provides the driver and passenger, such as airbags, seatbelts, and a metal frame surrounding them that is designed to absorb and displace the impact.
 Instead, a motorcycle rider has the clothes that they are wearing, and hopefully a helmet — although Florida law does not require anyone over the age of 21 to wear a helmet while driving or riding a motorcycle.
 This means that getting into a motorcycle accident, Broward or beyond, can be significantly more dangerous than being in an accident in a passenger vehicle.